eghuro/crawlcheck/README.md

 cd crawlcheck
 ./install.sh [database-file-location]
 ```
-You will need python-2.7, python-pip and python-dev, sqlite3 (dev) and ruby installed.
+You will need python-2.7, python-pip and python, sqlite3, ruby and zlib installed.
+All dev or devel versions.

 ### Configuration
 Configuration file is a simple YAML file.